MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

     :::image type="content" source="media/PVA-as-a-skill/Lesson2_InputsValueSection.png" alt-text="Locate the values property for a Power Virtual Agents topic in skill manifest":::

-3. Locate the **definitions** section that correspooinds to **$ref** value you found in the previous step in manifeast window.
+3. Locate the **definitions** section that corresponds to **$ref** value you found in the previous step in manifeast window.
 Take note of the the Power Virtual Agents topic's inputs names and types as you will use them in the next steps.

    :::image type="content" source="media/PVA-as-a-skill/Lesson2_InputsDefinitions.png" alt-text="Locate the defintions property for a Power Virtual Agents topic in skill manifest":::